 Figure 1: MR images demonstrate a large parenchymal lesion centered in the right cerebellar hemisphere causing significant adjacent mass effect and complete obstruction of the fourth ventricle.
-There is central reduced diffusivity (top row) and a large amount of susceptibility (blooming) artifact on SWI (middle row left) secondary to recent hemorrhage.
-The FLAIR image (middle row right) demonstrates a moderate amount of hyperintense signal which is typically only seen in lesions that have recently hemorrhaged or occasionally when the lesions are large and have a significant amount of mass effect.
-Somewhat atypical is the degree of heterogeneous enhancement on post-contrast image (bottom row).
+There is central reduced diffusivity (top left and top right) and a large amount of susceptibility (blooming) artifact on SWI (middle left) secondary to recent hemorrhage.
+(Middle Right) A FLAIR image demonstrates a moderate amount of hyperintense signal, which is typically seen only in lesions that have recently hemorrhaged or occasionally when the lesions are large and have a significant mass effect.
+(Bottom) Somewhat atypical is the degree of heterogeneous enhancement on postcontrast imaging.

 - Benign vascular lesion with a classic imaging appearance

 - Blood cavities surrounded by a single layer of endothelium without muscular tissue or intervening brain parenchyma

 - Two types

 - Seizure, hemorrhage, focal progressive neurologic deficits, and headaches